 Other Wolf-dog Considerations

-Unless you have a very large yard, sturdy enclosure and plenty of time, a wolf-like domestic dog is the better way to satisfy your desire to own wolf-like dog breeds.
+Unless you have a very large yard, sturdy enclosure, and plenty of time, a wolf-like domestic dog is the better way to satisfy your desire to own wolf-like dog breeds.

 RELATED: How to Tell What Breed Is My Dog

 They are sleek-looking medium to large dogs that grow to a height of 24 to 28 inches and weigh 50 to 99 pounds.

 Utonagans are domestic dogs that look very much like wolves.
 The breed originated in 1987 with 5 rescued homeless dogs.

 These are smart, friendly, domestic dogs.
 They are medium to large dogs that grow to a height of 23 to 28 inches and weigh 55 to 90 pounds.

 Northern Inuit Dogs

-Technically, there was some wolf in these dogs back in the early 1980’s but no wolf blood has been added since.
+Technically, there was some wolf in these dogs back in the early 1980s but no wolf blood has been added since.

 Alaskan Malamutes are wolf-like in appearance primarily because the breed originated with Arctic wolves, 2,000 to 3,000 years ago.

 They are medium-large dogs that grow to between 22 and 26 inches tall at the shoulder and weigh between 70 and 95 pounds.

 They look very similar to each other except Siberian Huskies commonly have blue eyes and Alaskan Huskies have a slightly more lean look.

 Huskies, in general, weigh somewhere between 35 and 60 pounds.
 Alaskan Amerindian Huskies are a cross between Alaskans and Siberians.

 All of these wolf-like breeds have pros and cons.
 Some are dogs for families with children while others are not.

 RELATED: How to Start a Dog Breeding Business

-Some of the smaller types can live in an apartment, as long as you take the dog out for a brisk walk every day and have a dog park nearby so he can have some off-leash play time every few days.
+Some of the smaller types can live in an apartment, as long as you take the dog out for a brisk walk every day and have a dog park nearby so he can have some off-leash playtime every few days.

 These are not easy dogs to keep, but keeping them can be very rewarding.
-Make sure you do your researching before bringing wolf-like dog breeds into your home.
+Make sure you do your research before bringing wolf-like dog breeds into your home.